nkimotou/BART-Summarizer/README.md

 > <img height="200" src="layout.png" width="400"/>

 **Step 3:** Create the files required inside your package
-> For this project, you want to create three files:
+> For this project, you want to create three main files:
 > 1. Your app file that has the summarizer code in it
 > 2. Your Dockerfile that has instructions to pass to Docker, in order to build the Docker Image.
 > 3. Your requirements.txt that has my required dependencies in order for the application to run containerized in Docker.